Cylumn/qd-generative-sampling/README.md

 The pretrained generator weights are provided in the repository and will be automatically loaded.

 **Facial Recognition Domain:**
 To run the facial recognition experiments, you must first download `stylegan2-ffhq-256x256.pkl` from the [NVIDIA website](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/research/models/stylegan2/files).
-Place the `.pt` file in the folder `facial_recognition/pretrained`.
+Place the `.pkl` file in the folder `facial_recognition/pretrained`.

 The QDGS code builds on the LSI (StyleGAN2) experiments from the [CMA-MAE repository](https://github.com/icaros-usc/cma_mae), which includes dnnlib and torch_util from the [StyleGAN2-Ada repository](https://github.com/NVlabs/stylegan2-ada) for replicability, the [StyleGAN3+CLIP notebook](https://colab.research.google.com/github/ouhenio/StyleGAN3-CLIP-notebook/blob/main/StyleGAN3%2BCLIP.ipynb) and [repository](https://github.com/ouhenio/StyleGAN3-CLIP-notebooks) from the generative art community.
 We include a modified version of the facial recognition training code from the [Adaface repository](https://github.com/mk-minchul/AdaFace).